 COMPLETE COUNT CHALLENGES

-For the first time since 1950, the government plans to include a citizenship question on the census survey.
-There is bipartisan criticism of this addition, with critics noting that not only does it add a financial burden to an already underfunded and ill-prepared agency, it jeopardizes the accuracy of the data by discouraging non-citizens and households with non-citizens from filling out the form.
+In 2018, the Trump Administration announced its intention to include a citizenship question on the census survey.
+There was bipartisan criticism of this addition, with critics noting that not only did it add a financial burden to an already underfunded and ill-prepared agency, it jeopardized the accuracy of the data by discouraging non-citizens and households with non-citizens from filling out the form.
 An estimated 400,000 Brooklynites—15% of our borough’s total population—are not citizens.
 In July 2018, we sent a letter to the Department of Commerce, which oversees the Census Bureau, urging them to withdraw the citizenship question, and we will continue to support efforts to remove it.
 In June 2019, the Supreme Court blocked the addition of the question to the 2020 form—however, many community advocates worry that the damage done by attempts to add the question cannot be undone.

 Census 2020 will also be the first time the Census Bureau captures survey responses online.
 More than a third of New Yorkers do not have broadband at home, so promoting internet accessibility for low-income residents, the elderly, and people with disabilities is imperative.
 Through partnerships with institutions such as local libraries and the YMCA, we hope to cross the digital divide by creating accessible and secure spaces for those without internet.